-The single filing status is something of a catch-all basket.
-It's the default status for taxpayers when nothing else fits.
+The single tax filing status is something of a catch-all basket.
+It's more or less the default status for taxpayers when none of the others fit.
+The single status isn’t particularly advantageous.
+The pivotal factor in determining whether you fall into this category is your marital status.

-If you’re unmarried but don’t have a dependent, you can’t qualify as head of household, so the IRS says you’re single.
+You can’t qualify as head of household if you’re unmarried but don’t have a dependent, so the IRS says you’re single.
 The same would apply if you’re unmarried and have a dependent, but you don’t pay more than half the expenses of keeping up your household for the year.
 You’re single.

 So what if you’re neither divorced nor legally separated but you and your spouse haven’t lived together the last six months?
-You might qualify as head of household.
-Otherwise, if you’re still residing in the same home with your spouse or have done so within the last six months, you’re married, not single, for federal tax filing purposes.
-You must file either a joint or separate married return.
+You might qualify as head of household in this case.
+Otherwise, you’re married, not single, for federal tax filing purposes if you’re still residing in the same home with your spouse or have done so at any time after June 30.

 The Standard Deduction

-Married couples who file joint returns qualify for double the single amount: $24,400, up to $24,800 in the 2020 tax year..
-But if you’re married and file a separate return for some reason, you’re limited to the same $12,200 deduction that single filers are entitled to.
+Married couples who file joint returns qualify for double the single amount: $24,800 in 2020, up to $25,100 in the 2021 tax year.
+But you’re limited to the same $12,400 deduction that single filers are entitled to for tax year 2020 if you’re married and file a separate return for some reason.

-These numbers are indexed for inflation, meaning that they can creep upward incrementally from year to year to keep pace with the economy.
-They’re up from $12,000, $18,000 and $24,000 in the 2018 tax year.
+These numbers are indexed for inflation.
+They're adjusted a little from year to year to keep pace with the economy.

 Tax Rates and Tax Brackets